 Enhancing Biomedical Training and Diversity Through Skills Development, Community, and Outreach

-Over the course of one year, fellows will become part of a supportive peer community; develop important career planning, mentoring, and scientific and interpersonal communication skills and products; and connect with role models from diverse backgrounds.
+Over the course of one year, fellows will participate in in-person and virtual activities to become part of a supportive peer community; develop important career planning, mentoring, and scientific and interpersonal communication skills and products; and connect with role models from diverse backgrounds.

 The YCA program is guided by three main pillars: (1) planning, (2) mentoring, and (3) communication.
-Collectively, the activities under each pillar have been designed to prepare you to successfully transition to a postdoc that matches your career goals, interests, and values and to develop skills that will continue to serve you at every stage of your scientific career:
+The activities under each pillar are designed to prepare you to successfully transition to a post-PhD position that matches your career goals, interests, and values and to develop skills that will be of value at every stage of your scientific career:

-1. Planning: Searching and securing a postdoc, while finishing experiments and writing a thesis, can be daunting and requires planning and reflection.
-Our experts will demystify the process, facilitate deliberation on what your ideal postdoc would look like, and help you develop an actionable agenda for the transition.
-You will participate in:
+1. Planning: Figuring out your next steps at the same time as finishing experiments and writing a thesis can be daunting and requires planning and reflection.
+We will demystify the post-PhD transition process and you will receive training and individualized feedback to help you reflect on your ideal post-PhD position and develop an actionable agenda for the transition.

-3. Communication: The ability to communicate your research and who you are as a scientist to both experts and non-experts is an integral part of your success in science.
-YCA Fellows will develop a personal narrative, receive training oral and written communication skills, and be supported to connect with communities they care about through outreach.
+3. Communication: The ability to communicate your research and who you are as a scientist to experts and non-experts is an integral part of your success in science.
+YCA Fellows will develop a personal narrative, receive training in scientific presentation skills, and be supported to make their public engagement more meaningful and effective.

 The Yale Ciencia Academy is funded by grant R25GM114000 from the National Institutes of Health (NIH)